ml-jku/subgd/README.md

 # Few-Shot Learning by Dimensionality Reduction in Gradient Space

-Code to reproduce the experiments in the paper ["Few-Shot Learning by Dimensionality Reduction in Gradient Space"](https://arxiv.org/abs/2206.03483) (accepted to [CoLLAs 2022](https://lifelong-ml.cc/)).
+Code to reproduce the experiments in the paper ["Few-Shot Learning by Dimensionality Reduction in Gradient Space"](https://proceedings.mlr.press/v199/gauch22a.html) (published at [CoLLAs 2022](https://lifelong-ml.cc/)).

 **Blog post**: [https://ml-jku.github.io/subgd](https://ml-jku.github.io/subgd)